F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

     - External subnet (called Private in the AWS UI).
     - NAT instance and associated network interface for network translation.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = <region>.compute.internal domain-name-servers = AmazonProvidedDNS* is required.
-  - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
+  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for information.
   - An AWS Security Group in each Availability Zone with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE.
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility.